katsanoulis/Approximate_First_Integral/README.md

 These example scripts implement theoretical results developed by Katsanoulis et al. [1] for the construction of an approximate first integral to a given three-dimensional vector field.

 ## References
 [1] S. Katsanoulis, F. Kogelbauer, S. Roshan, J. Ault & G. Haller.
 Approximate streamsurfaces for flow visualization.
-To appear in JFM.
+J. Fluid Mech.
+954 (2023) A28

 Citation: